Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/layout-function-disallowed-list.md

   - layout rules
 ---

-Try to use Polaris [layout components](https://polaris.shopify.com/components) instead of custom styles so that layout is consistent across the Admin.
-This helps merchants have a coherent user experience and also ensures that layout are in sync with updates from the design system.
+Try to use Polaris [layout components](/components) instead of custom styles so that layout is consistent across the Admin.
+This helps merchants have a coherent user experience and also ensures that layout is in sync with updates from the design system.

 Use hard coded pixel or rem values for `width` and `height` instead of legacy mixins/variables or spacing tokens.